pachyderm/docs-content/2.4.x/concepts/pipeline-concepts/datum/metadata.md

 ---
 # metadata #
 title: Metadata
-description: Learn about the concept of a metadata in Pachyderm.
+description: Learn about the concept of a metadata in {{%productName%}}.
 date:
 # taxonomy #
 tags: ["concepts", "pachctl", "data-operations", "pipelines"]